april1989/origin-go-tools/_founds/sum.md

 Similar trends in other benchmarks

-Specific in grpc, the size of pts is [2500, 3000] (from console-grpc-dist.txt):
+Specifically in grpc, the size of pts is [2500, 3000] (from console-grpc-dist.txt):
 ```go
 Distribution:
 # < 10: 96.9087162435092 %